bacadra/pulsar-super-select/README.md

 To install `super-select` search for [super-select](https://web.pulsar-edit.dev/packages/super-select) in the Install pane of the Pulsar settings or run `ppm install super-select`.

-Alternatively, run `ppm install bacadra/pulsar-super-select` to install a package directly from Github repository.
+Alternatively, you can run `ppm install bacadra/pulsar-super-select` to install a package directly from the Github repository.

 ## Search